Music of Ohio: Classical

 Composers Hale Smith and H. Leslie Adams were born in Cleveland.

 Operatic soprano Kathleen Battle was born in Portsmouth.

 Cincinnati is home to the American Classical Music Hall of Fame and Museum.

 Modernism

 Ruth Crawford Seeger, influential modernist composer, was born in East Liverpool, Ohio.
-As a composer, Seeger was active primarily during the 1920s and 30s, then became an American folk music specialist from the late 1930s until her death in 1953.
+As a composer, Seeger was active primarily during the 1920s and 1930s, then became an American folk music specialist from the late 1930s until her death in 1953.

 Folk

 In 1937-38, John, Alan, and Elizabeth Lomax made field recordings in Ohio for the Archive of American Folk Song, Library of Congress, including songs of Captain Pearl R. Nye about life on the Ohio and Erie Canal and recordings at the Ohio Valley Folk Festival at Cincinnati Music Hall.

 Ohio folksinger and scholar Anne Grimes recorded Ohio State Ballads for Folkways Records, released in 1957.

 Jim Glover of Jim and Jean is from Cleveland.
 Glover attended Ohio State University, where in 1959 he met and mentored Phil Ochs, who grew up in Columbus.

 Singer-songwriter Fred Neil was born in Cleveland.

-Popular folk group CAAMP is from Columbus, Ohio.